ruaridhcostello/web322-main/notes/week07.md

 Once your app is up and running, [log into Heroku](https://id.heroku.com/login) and find your application on the dashboard - it should have an automatically generated name, like "cryptic-garden-34394".
 Next, follow the steps to set up your free Postgres database!

-1. Click on your application to go to the configuration screen
+1. Click on your application to go to the resources screen

 2. At the bottom, you will see an "Add-ons" section with a textbox "Quickly add add-ons from Elements" ![Find more add ons](/media/uploads/2017/02/heroku-screen1.png)

 3. Type "Heroku Postgres" into this textbox and click the "Heroku Postgres" item that comes up:![Heroku Postgres](/media/uploads/2017/02/heroku-screen4.png)